 - Invite a nutritionist for an onsite cooking class or workshop - you can even find a dietitian right in your area

 - Host a health fair with a variety of educational vendors

-- Start a behavior change challenge or a contest
+- Start a healthy eating challenge or contest

-- Send out a monthly newsletter with healthy packed lunch and office snack ideas
+- Send out a monthly newsletter with healthy recipes

 - Create a bulletin board in a high-traffic area where you can post nutrition information